MicrosoftDocs/bot-docs/articles/designing-bots/index.md

 - Voice: Many developers assume that enabling bots for speech will lead to great experiences.
 This isn’t always the case.
 Actually, forcing users to use voice can very easily turn into a frustrating experience.
 As you design a bot, always ask if voice is really the right channel for the given problem.
 Is there going to be a noisy environment?
 Is voice going to be enough for the kind of information that needs to be shared with the user?
 It may be, but in many cases, it won’t.

 ###Ok, so what does make a bot great?

 ![bot](../media/designing-bots/thinking-bot.png)

 If you ask any experienced app or website developer what makes their apps and websites great, it usually comes down to one thing: User experience.
-Turns out that didn’t change because of bots.
+It turns out that didn’t change because of bots.
 The key factor, the only thing we should be laser focused on when designing and building any bot is this: What is the user experience going to be?

 Examples: